Shashank-Vaibhav/Shashank-Vaibhav/README.md

 <details>
   <summary>🛤️ My Dev Journey </summary>

+## About Me

-  My journey into the world of coding began with a fascination for how technology shapes our everyday lives.
-Starting with **C++** in high school, I quickly developed a passion for solving problems through code.
-As I explored different programming languages and tools, I became captivated by the immersive possibilities of **AR/VR/MR** development, leading me to build projects that blend cutting-edge technology with creativity.
+My journey into the world of creative technology began with a fascination for how technologies like **VFX**, **3D Animation**, and the outstanding graphics in games provide hyper-realistic experiences.
+In high school, I explored **Blender** and quickly developed a passion for **3D Digital Content**, including animation and VFX.
+This led me to dive into tools like **After Effects** for VFX, **Premiere Pro** for editing, and **Unity** and **Unreal Engine** for game design and development.

+My curiosity grew when I discovered **AR/VR/MR technologies** through **Microsoft HoloLens**, sparking a deep interest in immersive experiences.
+As I delved deeper into programming languages in college, I became captivated by the vast potential of **Augmented, Virtual, and Mixed Reality**.
+This inspired me to build projects that integrate cutting-edge technology with creativity.

-  Over the years, I've gained hands-on experience across multiple domains, including **Game Development**, **Seismic Modeling**, and **Mixed Reality**.
-My coding journey has taken me through various challenges, from optimizing **Unity** multiplayer experiences to simulating seismic data in **3D environments**.
+Over the years, I’ve gained hands-on experience across diverse domains such as **Game Development**, **Seismic Modeling**, **Mixed Reality** and **Product Design**.
+My development journey has brought me through various challenges, including optimizing **Unity multiplayer experiences** and simulating **seismic data** in **3D environments**.

 What drives me is the thrill of solving complex problems and pushing the boundaries of interactive technology.
-Whether working on **real-time multiplayer systems**, developing **immersive simulations**, or exploring the intersections of **data and design**, I remain passionate about creating innovative solutions and learning new technologies.
+Whether I’m working on **real-time multiplayer systems**, developing **immersive simulations**, or exploring the intersection of **development and design**, my passion lies in creating innovative solutions and mastering new technologies.

-  This journey is ongoing, and I'm excited to continue exploring and building projects that can make a tangible impact in the tech space. 🚀
+This journey is ongoing, and I’m excited to continue building projects that make a tangible impact in the tech space. 🚀

 </details>